Colefreezer/Dollhouse/README.md

 # Known Issues:
 `- Moving in and out of a interactable and clicking anywhere else will cause to you to still interact with said item even when not in region of interactable.`

+`- When holding forward or backwards when interacting with a door there's a chance footsteps may loop continuously after transition.`